shingsay/shingsays_myaccount_login_site/README.md

 This project demonstrates my understanding of web design for Code Lousiville's Front End Website Development Course 2021.
 The concept is a simple account login for a website using the HTML Form.
+The drag funtion is most responsive when clicking or dragging closer to the border of the form container.

 The following features were included in the project: